 MECPATHS partners with numerous Hospitality & Tourism Training Colleges throughout Ireland.
 These partnerships demonstrate a growing recognition of the importance of Anti-Child Trafficking training across the hospitality industry.
 They also illustrate a decisive commitment to the future leaders of this industry in making sure they are well equipped to help safeguard children as best they can.
 MECPATHS’ work with these colleges ensures adherence to international best practice when it comes to the hospitality industry’s global efforts to counter Child Trafficking.

-Since 2021, MECPATHS has formed new partnerships and delivered workshops to Master of Social Work and Education students at the following universities: Trinity College Dublin, University of Limerick, University College Dublin and Maynooth University
+Since 2020, MECPATHS has formed new partnerships and delivered workshops to Master of Social Work, Social Policy, Law and Education students at the following universities:

 You can report anonymously by calling the Garda Confidential Hotline 1800 666 111